nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.3 Viewing a contact details : `detail`

-View the full details of the specified student's contact from TutorsPet.
+Views the full details of the specified student's contact from TutorsPet.
-The specified student's name, phone number, school, email, address, guardian name, guardian's phone number, education level and lessons will be displayed.
+The student's name, phone number, school, email, address, guardian name, guardian's phone number, education level and lessons will be displayed.

 Format: `detail INDEX`